mlflow/mlp-regression-template/README.md

 - `transformer_method`: string.
 Optional.
 Fully qualified name of the method that returns an `sklearn`-compatible transformer which applies feature transformation during model training and inference.
-If absent, the identity transformer will be used.
+If absent, an identity transformer with will be used.
 <u>Example</u>:
   ```
   transformer_method: steps.split.transformer_fn